Services

 Proofreading

-If the manuscript has already been edited and revised, it may only need a once-over to eliminate any remaining errors, inconsistencies, ambiguities, gaps, lack of coherence, or formatting issues.
-This level of profreading also checks for proper sequencing, accurate cross-references and documentation, and consistency in spelling, punctuation, fonts, and capitalization.
+Even after the manuscript has been edited and revised, it may need a final pass to eliminate any remaining errors.
+Proofreading also checks for proper sequencing, accurate cross-references and documentation, and consistency in spelling, punctuation, fonts, and capitalization.